-Once the clay has been dried to the desired level and sized the clay will be packaged.
-Our products have package sizes ranging from bags and jugs of cat litter to railcars of agricultural products.
+Once the clay has been dried to the desired level it will be sized and packaged.
+Our products have package sizes ranging from bags, boxes and jugs of cat litter to railcars of agricultural products.
 We also package some of our products into bulk (approximately one ton) bags or into bulk trucks.
-The size and delivery configuration of the finished product is determined by customer requirements.
+The size and delivery configuration of our finished products is determined by customer requirements.